eqfy/Foo-Inc-Employee-Directory/Frontend/README.md

 # Foo Inc Frontend

+**:warning: Please install/add all tools and configurations first from the Config & Release document**

 This directory contains the frontend code for the Foo Inc. Associated Engineering project.
+This project is bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Before running the scripts from below, please run `yarn` to install all frontend dependencies.

 ## File Structure
 All source code is in the `./src` directory